Eligible patients and consumers organisations

 Mission and objectives

 UPPMD is a worldwide organisation dedicated to finding a cure and viable treatments for DMD, to promoting good standards of care, and to informing parents around the globe.
-The organisation will in particular devote itself to the realization of this task by way of the following objectives:
+The organisation devotes itself to the realization of this task by way of the following objectives: